 • Vasodilators do not improve outcomes and may worsen oxygenation (Evidence B).
-TABLE 3.7

 Alpha-1 antitrypsin augmentation therapy.
 The logical approach to minimize the development and progression of lung disease in AATD patients is alpha-1-antitrypsin augmentation.
 Such therapy has been available in many, though not all, countries since the 1980s.
 Because AATD is rare, formal clinical trials to assess efficacy with conventional spirometric outcome have never been undertaken.
-However, a wealth of observational studies suggest a reduction in spirometric progression in treated versus non-treated patients213 and that this reduction is most effective for patients with FEV1 35-49% predicted.214 Never or ex-smokers with an FEV1 of 35-60% predicted have been suggested as those most suitable for AATD augmentation therapy (Evidence B).
+However, a wealth of observational studies suggest a reduction in spirometric progression in treated versus non-treated patients and that this reduction is most effective for patients with FEV1 35-49% predicted.
+Never or ex-smokers with an FEV1 of 35-60% predicted have been suggested as those most suitable for AATD augmentation therapy (Evidence B).

 More recently studies using sensitive parameters of emphysema progression determined by CT scans have provided evidence for an effect on preserving lung tissue compared to placebo.
-215-217 Based on the most recent trial the indications for therapy have been extended to include "those patients with evidence of progressive lung disease despite other optimal therapy."
+227-229 Based on the most recent trial the indications for therapy have been extended to include "those patients with evidence of progressive lung disease despite other optimal therapy."
 However, not all patients with AATD develop or persist with rapid spirometric progression especially following smoking cessation.
-218 Since the purpose of augmentation therapy is to preserve lung function and structure it seems logical to reserve such expensive therapy for those with evidence of continued and rapid progression following smoking cessation.
-218
+230 Since the purpose of augmentation therapy is to preserve lung function and structure it seems logical to reserve such expensive therapy for those with evidence of continued and rapid progression following smoking cessation.
+230

 The indication for AAT augmentation is emphysema although there are no fixed criteria for diagnosis or confirmation.
 The evidence for augmentation therapy efficacy varies according to the outcome studied.
-Intravenous augmentation therapy has been recommended for individuals with alpha-1 antitrypsin deficiency (AATD) and an FEV $1 \le 65\%$ predicted based on previous observational studies.
-However, the recent study powered on CT scan as an outcome has recommended that all patients with evidence of progressive lung disease should be considered for those with lung disease related to AATD, and an FEV $1 > 65\%$.
+Intravenous augmentation therapy has been recommended for individuals with alpha-1 antitrypsin deficiency (AATD) and an FEV1 \leq 65% predicted based on previous observational studies.
+However, the recent study powered on CT scan as an outcome has recommended that all patients with evidence of progressive lung disease should be considered for those with lung disease related to AATD, and an FEV1 > 65%.
 Individual discussion is recommended with consideration of the cost of therapy and lack of evidence for much benefit.
 The main limitation for this therapy is very high cost and lack of availability in many countries.

-Vasodilators.
-Vasodilators have not been properly assessed in COPD patients with severe/disproportionate pulmonary hypertension.
-Inhaled nitric oxide can worsen gas exchange because of altered hypoxic regulation of ventilation-perfusion balance and is contraindicated in stable COPD.
-Studies have shown that sildenafil does not improve the results of rehabilitation in patients with COPD and moderately increases pulmonary artery pressure.
-Tadalafil does not appear improve exercise capacity or health status in COPD patients with mild pulmonary hypertension.
+Antitussives.
+The role of antitussives in patients with COPD is inconclusive.
+233 ventilation-perfusion balance and is contraindicated in stable COPD.234 Studies have shown that sildenafil does not improve the results of rehabilitation in patients with COPD and moderately increases pulmonary artery pressure.235 Tadalafil does not appear improve exercise capacity or health status in COPD patients with mild pulmonary hypertension.236